 It’s true.
 Your husband’s retirement can be an intrusion into your domain, especially if you’ve worked from home all of your life.
 It can drive you nuts having him around 24/7!

-For years, you’ve run the household according to your schedule.
+For a long time, you’ve run the household according to your schedule.
 Your routine has worked well for years – time for work, chores, errands, cooking and so on.

 Suddenly, now that your husband is retired, he expects you to be available at his convenience – for conversation, a walk, or an outing he wants to enjoy together.

 He seems incapable of occupying himself.

 At the risk of sounding Marabel Morgenish, instead of demanding your life remain the same, embrace change.